coecms/coecms.github.io/_posts/2018-10-26-Setting-up-NetCDF-file-attributes.md

 * `keywords`
 * `Conventions` - identifying the CF version number, and potentially other conventions that may be used, such as `ACDD`, as in the above example.

-Note that the above example doesn’t contain summary or keywords.
+Note that the above example doesn’t contain `summary` or `keywords`.
 This would be acceptable practice if the title conveys sufficient information to potential readers.

 The recommended fields listed above (in order of appearance) are: `institution`, `source`, `history` and `date_created` (called `creation_date` above).

 The `history` attribute need not be added by you.
-Software utilities like cdo and nco will do that for you.
+Software utilities like `cdo` and `nco` will do that for you.
 Sometimes this field can become quite detailed (e.g. this file was added, this file was removed, etc).
 You want to make sure that it remains relevant and to the point, detailing which transformations were done on the data, for example.

 The `source` attribute is there to provide a high-level description of how you generated your data.